chasm/resources/rails/json-rails/README.md

 - - -
 our public api will exist to be consumed by some fancy front-end javascript framework.

-For now, we want folx to be able to:
+for now, we want folx to be able to:
   - see a list of all items
   - see a list of our categories
   - see a category, and all of its items
   - see a single item, and all of its reviews
   - create a review for an item

-we can translate the above into RESTful rails routes:
+our routes:
 ```ruby
 Rails.application.routes.draw do
   get '/items', to: 'items#index', as: 'items'